Lemons N Lyme

 Jump to Recipe Print Recipe

-If you've been around long enough, you know I love a good crumble topping, so I HAD to elevate basic cherry muffins with a crumble topping.
-I'm not a huge cherry fan, but these muffins may have converted me.
-I literally crave them now, they are so deliciously sweet and moist!
+If you've been around long enough, you know I love a good crumble topping, so I had to elevate basic cherry muffins with a crumble topping.
+These muffins are so deliciously sweet and moist that cherry season demands you make them!

 Why You'll Love These Gluten Free Cherry Muffins

 • They are allergy friendly.
-Made with whole food ingredients, these muffins are are completely gluten free, dairy free, and nut free.
+Made with whole food ingredients, these muffins are completely gluten free, dairy free, soy free, corn free, and nut free.

 • Help with sleep.
-Did you know that cherries contain melatonin, a brain compound that helps regulate the sleep-wake cycle?
-So these muffins are the best dessert since they're sure to help you sleep 😉
+Did you know that cherries are a natural food source for melatonin, a brain compound that helps regulate the sleep-wake cycle?
+That means these muffins are the best dessert or evening snack since they're sure to help you sleep 😉

 • Gluten free flour: be sure to use a 1:1 gluten-free flour blend with xanthan gum for best results.